 In Queensland, a standard contract will include two main conditions by default:

 - Finance condition

-Make sure to leave plenty of time to arrange the pest and building inspection and for the report to returned and reviewed.
+Make sure to leave plenty of time to arrange the building and pest inspection and for the report to be returned and reviewed.
 The due date for this should be recorded on the contract.
-If any issues arise from this, your lawyer will negotiate with the seller's solicitor, and this will require adequate time.
+If any issues arise from this, your lawyer or conveyancer will negotiate with the seller's, and this will require adequate time.

-Most of the banks need at a minimum fourteen days from contract date for unconditional approval of a loan, even if it has been pre-approved.
+Most of the banks need a minimum fourteen days from contract date for unconditional approval of a loan, even if it has been pre-approved.
 There will have to be a property valuation which may hold things up.
-It may be advisable to allow for a twenty-one days finance date.

 Time also must be allowed for the conveyancing lawyers to carry out searches on the property once the sale is unconditional.
 These need to be returned in advance of the settlement date.
 The results of these searches can take as long as fourteen days to be completed.